 • It creates the assembly listings for the four executables: hello.lst, sme2_check.lst, sme2_matmul_asm.lst, and sme2_matmul_intr.lst.

-At any point, you can clean the directory of all the files that have been built by invoking make clean:
+At any point, you can clean the directory of all the files that have been built by invoking ninja with the clean target:

 Run a Hello World program